-Insist on a little phone chat just so you can “get to know them a bit better” before meeting.
-Of course, there will be some legitimate sugar daddies who don’t have great phone manners and you’ll want to give these guys the chance to meet in person, but you might also come across a few guys who give you the creeps over the phone and in the latter case, you can save yourself some time by deleting him off your “sugar daddy potentials list.”
+Insist on a little phone or video call just so you can “get to know them a bit better” before meeting.
+Of course, there will be some legitimate sugar daddies who don’t have great phone manners and you’ll want to give these guys the chance to meet in person, but you might also come across a few guys who give you the creeps over the phone and in the latter case, you can save yourself some time by simple not meeting them.

 You can then match this information with what they’ve told you to see if the person is legitimate or spinning lies.
 Another good idea is to look up the person on a sex offender database.
 Several sites offer database searches by name and location.
 Again, Google is a girl’s best friend.

 Last but not least, always do a Google Image Search for the potential sugar daddy’s profile pictures.
 If any of his photos shows up in the results as a stock photo or a magazine picture, that’s a bright red flag.
 Do NOT meet up with that sugar daddy.

 This one is obvious and pertains to all online dating.
 Even if you have been talking to a potential sugar daddy for an extended period of time, the first meeting should always be in a public place with plenty of other people around.

 Under no circumstances should a potential sugar daddy invite himself to your home (major red flag, by the way).
 If he invites you to his place, gracefully decline.